solivella/ChainOfRepresentation/README.md

 # Chain Of Representation
-Replication materials for Crisp, Olivella and Rosas' "The Chain of Representation"
+Replication materials for Crisp, Brian F., Santiago Olivella, and Guillermo Rosas.
+The Chain of Representation: Preferences, Institutions, and Policy across Presidential Systems.
+Cambridge University Press, 2020.